vik20000in/LearnNest/README.md

 - **AI Question Generator**: Create custom question papers (MCQs, Short/Long Answer) based on specific chapters and difficulty levels.
 - **Pre-Generated Papers**: Access a library of Annual Examination papers and Chapter-wise practice papers stored in the database.
-- **Answer Keys**: Toggle answer keys for both generated and stored papers for easy self-evaluation.
+- **Detailed Answer Keys**: Toggle comprehensive answer keys with step-by-step explanations for Math and detailed paragraphs for Theory subjects.
 - **Syllabus Manager**: Keep track of chapters and syllabus details for all subjects.
 - **Document Vault**: Store and organize homework, circulars, and exam notices.
 - **Student-Friendly UI**: Simple, distraction-free interface with subject filtering and full syllabus selection.